How to stop my winter nosebleed

 While most nosebleeds can be bothersome and easily managed at home, occasionally they can be severe, says Dr. Barnes.
 If you experience frequent and severe nosebleeds, you may need a blood vessel cauterized, which can be treated in the office of an ear, nose and throat doctor.
 Nosebleeds caused by a deviated septum can also be resolved by having surgery to repair the deviated septum.

-“If you should have a nosebleed that doesn't stop or is recurrent, we offer same-day appointments at both our Village Pointe and Midtown locations," says Dr. Barnes.
+“If you should have a nosebleed that doesn't stop or is recurrent, we offer same-day appointments at our Village Pointe, Midtown, and Bellevue Health Center locations," says Dr. Barnes.
 "Seek emergency care if your nose bleed happens after office hours and does not stop with the above measures, you begin to feel faint or lightheaded or the nosebleed is due to an accident, fall or injury to the head."